60+ years of learning

-In January 1961, President John F. Kennedy and his Secretary of Defense, Robert S. McNamara, took an immediate interest in the concept of an agency which would extensively integrate the military intelligence efforts of all Department of Defense elements.
+President John F. Kennedy and his Secretary of Defense, Robert S. McNamara, took an immediate interest in the concept of an agency which would extensively integrate the military intelligence efforts of all Department of Defense (DoD) elements.
 They had become responsible for national security in the era of Khrushchev, the U-2 crisis, a deteriorating situation in Southeast Asia, and the Bay of Pigs.

-In August 1961, the Department of Defense established the Defense Intelligence Agency (DIA).
-DIA was responsible to the Joint Chiefs of Staff (JCS) for the integration of Department of Defense intelligence and counterintelligence training programs, and career development of intelligence personnel.
-The Office of the Secretary of Defense (OSD) saw the logic and economy of consolidating duplicative strategic intelligence schools, and on 27 February 1962, issued a memorandum to establish the Defense Intelligence School.
+The Department of Defense established the Defense Intelligence Agency (DIA).
+DIA was responsible to the Joint Chiefs of Staff (JCS) for the integration of DoD intelligence and counterintelligence training programs, and career development of intelligence personnel.
+The Office of the Secretary of Defense (OSD) saw the logic and economy of consolidating duplicative strategic intelligence schools, and in February 1962, issued a memorandum directing the creation of a Defense Intelligence School.

-The first class graduated in June 1963.
-In 1968, a Board of Visitors was formally authorized and recommended that the School reach out to civilian employees of the intelligence community, and that highly qualified civilian faculty should also be hired.
+The first class graduated on June 14, 1963.
+In 1968, a Board of Visitors was formally authorized and recommended that the School reach out to civilian employees of the intelligence community (IC), and that highly qualified civilian faculty should also be hired.
 And, in the interest of academic accreditation, authority to grant a master’s degree in intelligence should be sought.
-By 1973, the Director of DIA supported these recommendations approved the degree program concept, and on 10 September 1973, the pilot program for the proposed Master of Science of Strategic Intelligence (MSSI) degree began.
+By 1973, the director of DIA supported these recommendations and approved the degree program concept, and on September 10, 1973, the pilot program for the proposed Master of Science of Strategic Intelligence (MSSI) degree began.
 In October 1980, Public Law 96-450 formally authorized the School to award the MSSI degree.
-It was passed by both houses of the Congress and signed by President Jimmy Carter.
+It was passed by both houses of Congress and signed by President Jimmy Carter.

-In 1993, the College was renamed the Joint Military Intelligence College.
-The College embarked on a new era in which its mission was more sharply defined.
+The College was renamed the Joint Military Intelligence College and embarked on a new era in which its mission was more sharply defined.
 In 1997, Congress authorized the College to award a Bachelor of Science in Intelligence (BSI) degree.
-The BSI Program is a fourth year degree completion program.
-It affords those students who have accumulated three years of undergraduate credits a means to complete their degree requirements and to obtain a degree directly related to the field of intelligence.
-The Program enables BSI graduates to advance their careers within the National Intelligence Community.
+The BSI Program is a final year degree completion program.
+It affords those students who have accumulated three years of undergraduate credits a means to complete their degree requirements and obtain a degree directly related to the field of intelligence.
+The program enables BSI graduates to advance their careers within the IC.